 The Residence Hall Association (RHA) provides a student voice to the University and the Office of Residence Life and Housing.
 The organization serves the residential student body in three primary ways: making student-requested improvements to residence halls, advocating for the residential experience, and building community for the Wake Forest residential student body.
 It is a unique group of students that work together to improve the residential aspects of student life.
 If you are interested in joining RHA, please contact Briana Cresswell (Adviser).
 The RHA office is located in Luter C102.

-Resident Student Association meets weekly.
+The Residence Hall Association meets weekly.

-RSA works to improve the residential experience in a number of ways, one of which is building improvements.
+RHA works to improve the residential experience in a number of ways, one of which is building improvements.
 Residence hall building improvements range from recreational equipment (ex. ping pong tables), study aids (ex. whiteboards), furniture, and entertainment (ex. televisions).

-RSA provides a student voice to the Office of Residence Life and Housing and represents the interests of the general student body in University decision making.
+RHA provides a student voice to the Office of Residence Life and Housing and represents the interests of the general student body in University decision making.